 The purpose of the Attribute Fill tool is to transfer attributes from the SFR_segmentation_pts_snap (feature class (fc)) to the Streams_segments_endpoints (fc), and then fill missing attributes for all points as either a linear or constant interpolation.
-This satisfies the MODFLOW 2000 SFR1 package requirement to define the characteristics at the upstream and downstream end of each segment.
-The Attribute Fill tool is one of several tools created to assist in the development of the SFR1 package.
-A description of the entire SFR development process is described in the report of the Task 50.4 TM.
+This satisfies the MODFLOW 2000 SFR package requirement to define the characteristics at the upstream and downstream end of each segment.
+The Attribute Fill tool is one of several tools created to assist in the development of the SFR package.
 This documentation assumes the user has basic familiarity with ArcGIS software.
 It is recommended when processing data in geodatabases, ArcCatalog remain closed when using the tool.
 This helps prevent unwanted schema lock errors.